rerun-io/rerun/docs/content/reference/video.md

 Overall, we recommend using Chrome or another Chromium-based browser, as it seems to have the best video support as of writing.

-When choosing a codec, we recommend [AV1](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#av1), as that seems to have the best overall playback support.
+When choosing a codec, we recommend [AV1](https://developer.mozilla.org/en-US/docs/Web/Media/Formats/Video_codecs#av1), as it seems to have the best overall playback support while also having very high compression quality.
 Since AV1 is patent-free, it is also likely the first codec we will support in the native viewer.

 For decoding video in the Web Viewer, we use the [WebCodecs API](https://developer.mozilla.org/en-US/docs/Web/API/WebCodecs_API).
 This API enables us to take advantage of the browser's hardware accelerated video decoding capabilities.